nadia-el/pi-control-panel/README.md

 # Pi Control Panel

-A web control panel for Raspberry Pi 4 implemented on .NET Core and Angular using GraphQL as API.
+Web control panel for Raspberry Pi 4 implemented on .NET Core and Angular using GraphQL as API.
+Allows easy overclocking, killing processes, updating Raspbian, rebooting and shutting down the Pi.
+Provides real-time access to system information such as temperature, memory and disk usage, CPU load and network status.

 Login | Dashboard | Real-Time Chart | Real-Time Chart (overclocking results)
 ------------ | ------------- | ------------- | -------------